| | |

 Parmesan, Roasted Garlic, and Basil Breadsticks

-How to Make Parmesan, Roasted Garlic, and Basil Breadsticks
+How to Make Parmesan, Roasted Garlic, and Basil Breadsticks:

 Place all dough ingredients (through yeast) in the bread machine in the order listed.
-Put the yeast in a well in the center of the flour.
-Select the dough cycle and press start.

 Parmesan, Roasted Garlic, and Basil Breadsticks